 Some say that drinking to excess is a rite of passage for college students.
 However, this statement belies the fact that alcoholism in college can result in a life-threatening condition.
 An untreated drinking problem that begins in the young adult years turns into a workplace alcohol abuse situation.
 Far too many people with an alcohol abuse issue today developed it in either college or even earlier.
 Due to this, awareness about alcohol abuse and addiction should begin as early as possible.
 Even for those under the legal drinking age.

 How Serious is Alcohol Abuse in the College Setting?

 It’s not a rite of passage.
 Besides that, for many, it’s not a phase that they outgrow.
-Therefore, college drinking becomes a lifelong habit for some.
+What starts as a way to fit in or enjoy yourself on the weekends can spiral out of control.
+Therefore, college drinking often becomes an unfortunate lifelong habit for some.